Certified gas gaskets - O-rings and flat

 - gas burners

-- gas hoses (including gas hose seal in welding work)
+- gas hoses (including gas hose seals in welding)

-Carbon monoxide (CO) is an odorless, colorless, poisonous gas.
-Carbon monoxide is a by-product of the combustion process (gas, petrol, wood) resulting from insufficient oxygen.
-The accumulation of carbon monoxide in the room is a threat to life and health.
-Ensuring proper ventilation of rooms, regular ventilation, checking chimney patency reduces the risk of carbon monoxide poisoning.
-An effective solution is to purchase a natural gas sensor.
-How does a carbon monoxide sensor work?
-The natural gas sensor has a built-in chemical or electrochemical sensor containing substances that react with the CO in the air.
-It is equipped with a loudspeaker that emits a sound signal.
-The carbon monoxide detector will trigger an alarm when it detects an increased concentration of carbon monoxide in the room.
-The alarm will stop when the carbon monoxide concentration in the room drops to a safe level Overview of carbon monoxide (CO) sensors Discover the ways in which a carbon monoxide detector works:- Carbon monoxide sensor biomimetric- uses a gel that changes color after absorbing carbon monoxide, activating a warning alarm;
+Carbon monoxide (CO) is a colorless, odorless toxic gas.
+Carbon monoxide is a byproduct of combustion (gas, gasoline, wood) resulting from insufficient oxygen.
+Accumulation of carbon monoxide in a room poses a threat to life and health.
+Ensuring proper ventilation, regular airing, and checking chimney blockages reduce the risk of carbon monoxide poisoning.
+An effective solution is to have a carbon monoxide sensor.
+How does a carbon monoxide detector work?
+A carbon monoxide sensor has a built-in chemical or electrochemical sensor containing substances that react with CO in the air.
+It has a speaker that emits an audible signal.
+The carbon monoxide detector will sound an alarm when it detects an elevated level of carbon monoxide in the room.
+The alarm will turn off when the carbon monoxide level in the room drops to a safe level.
+Carbon monoxide detectors are available in various types:

-- Electrochemical carbon monoxide detector- electrochemical cells emit a warning sound signal from the natural gas sensor after detecting an increased concentration of CO;
+- Electrochemical carbon monoxide detector - electrochemical cells emit a warning sound from the natural gas sensor after detecting increased levels of CO;